-Order eBook as PDF file for $0.99 (in large print)
+Order eBook as PDF file (in large print):

-"Armed with Intergalactic Weapons" is an original eBook by Joe Chiappetta.
+"Armed with Intergalactic Weapons" is an original scifi story by Joe Chiappetta.
+It takes place in the Silly Daddy universe of an imaginary future, yet contains true accounts, slightly altered to fit into a science fiction setting.
 I've been working on the novel off and on for the past 12 years.
 While the book is not a sequel to the "Star Chosen" sci-fi novel, there are a few overlapping plot elements that the sci-fi loving fan will find intriguing.
 In fact, some might even call this new autobiographical science fiction book a pre-prequel to Star Chosen.

 Read a short excerpt from this science fiction eBook:

-Armed With Intergalactic Weapons Not Of This World:The autobiographical science fiction voyage of Silly Daddy, by Joe Chiappetta
+Armed With Intergalactic Weapons Not Of This World:The autobiographical science fiction voyage of Silly Daddy

 I am one day old.